-The course is examined by an individual written exam carried-out in an examination hall, and laboratory work that is normally carried out in pairs.
+The course is examined by an individual written exam (4.5 hec), carried-out in an examination hall, and laboratory assignments (3.0 hec) which are normally carried out in pairs of students.
+The complete course grade is then determined by the score of both the laboratory part and the written exam.